lukesc0/lukesc0.github.io/research.md

 ### Research

-My research was based on the fabrication of 2 different devices, a brain patch and an imaging device, both of which used nano-scale diodes to influence the behavior of lab rats.
+My research was based on the fabrication of 2 different devices, a brain patch and an imaging device, both of which used an array of nanometer-scale diodes to influence the behavior of lab rats.
+Both were built upon flexible PCBs.
+While there were some significant technical differences between the two devices, for my purposes they were different variations of the same array, as both used similar LED components.

 [Image of brain patch]

+[Image of imaging device]

+Previously, most devices in the lab using components this size were built by hand, using tweezers under a microscope -- an arduous and time-consuming process.
+My goal was to fully automate the component placement process, so that a fellow researcher could follow simple PCB mounting and solderpaste screen-printing instructions, place the device into the Pick and Place machine, calibrate, and press play.

+### Methods

 ### Results

 Unfortunately, I'm not allowed to include video of the lab or of the Pick and Place machine in action.

+Not using suction, using van-der-waals instead.

+Providing instructions to properly clean end bit of pick and place machine, using smallest bit possible.

+Proper PCB mounting guidance -- perfect accuracy and orientation extremely important.

 [back](./)